 If you instead were to get a collagen stimulating filler (polylactic acid), this is likely to cost more.
-The price range for this treatment will normally be from £600 to £1,200.
+The price range for this treatment is normally £600 to £1,200.

 How To Get Ready For A Lip Filler Treatment?

-You can more or less go on with your life as normal before the treatment.
+You can more or less go on with your life as normal before you come for a lip filler treatment.
 However, there are a few ‘things’ that we recommend that you avoid.

-We recommend that you do not take blood thinning pain killers (particularly Aspirin, Motrin, Ibuprofen and Aleve), and other blood thinning medication 2 days before the treatment.
+We recommend that you do not take blood thinning painkillers (particularly Aspirin, Motrin, Ibuprofen and Aleve), and other blood thinning medication, two days before the treatment.

 And we advise that you do not drink alcohol 24 hours before the treatment.